 8. Infections of the feet.

-Wearing supporting shoes will also help keep your feet in good condition and will help reduce any additional stresses or strains that might trigger other problems.
+Wearing supporting shoes will also help keep your feet and toes are in good condition and will help reduce any additional stresses or strains that might trigger other problems.

 Obviously, if you are in any doubt about your health, your diabetes or if there are signs of your feet being affected, please contact a doctor as soon as possible.